HadiMalikDev/Kanban-Task-Management-/README.md

 I initially did get it to work using a "duct and tape" solution of sorts, but I was unhappy with the architecture.
 After some thought, inspiration finally came and I tore down the old architecture and build a new one, with all the task management functionality wrapped in a neat function of its own.
 This greatly reduced the lines of code I had to write, made debugging easier, and was generally better to look at.

 All in all, this project took me 24 hours to complete.

+It also features drag and drop with synchronized state updation.

+I tried using the (react version of SortableJS)[https://www.npmjs.com/package/react-sortablejs] but it did not offer the functionality to move items between columns.
+Then I stumbled upon the (react-beautiful-dnd)[https://www.npmjs.com/package/react-beautiful-dnd] package, which gave me exactly what I was looking for.